Why a High Fiber Diet is Killing Your Colon ( And Why a LOW Fiber Diet Will Help Constipation & IBS)

 C. Breast milk has no fiber, so how come babies who are only consuming breast-milk still have multiple bowel movements per day?

 In my quest to answer some of these perplexing questions, I ended up finding out three truths about fiber that dramatically improved my health problem (when everything else failed).

 A: Ever Feel Like, “Fiber Doesn’t Make Me Poop?”
 Certain Kinds of Fiber Are a Bad Idea for Some People

 For some people (the lucky few), consuming more fiber will do exactly what you think – increase more bulk and help pass things through the intestines quicker.

 But for people who already have constipation issues or IBS, fiber not only doesn’t help, it makes things worse.
 I learned this first hand after dealing with the nutritionist.
 If things are already not moving, adding more bulk just makes that worse… because nothing is moving!

 Reducing your fiber will dramatically reduce your symptoms and get the… ahem… good stuff going.
 Again, this is specifically for people who already tend to have constipation or IBS-like issues.

-Fortunately I can confirm from years of personal experience - by far the best thing I did was reduce my fiber as low as possible, which meant eliminating all grains, white breads, wheats, etc.
+Fortunately I can confirm from years of personal experience – by far the best thing I did was reduce certain kinds of fiber as low as possible, which meant eliminating all grains, white breads, wheats, etc.

-B. Fiber Does Not Lower the Risk of Colon Cancer
+B. Does Added Fiber Really Lower the Risk of Colon Cancer?

 Straight from Harvard: